'No Regrets': House Speaker Paul Ryan Will Not Seek Re-Election

 "My kids aren't getting any younger," Ryan said, "and if I stay, they'll only know me as a weekend dad.
 That's it right there."

 Ryan has three teenage children.
-He noted that his oldest just turned 16, the age his father was when he died, Ryan pointed out.
+He noted that his oldest just turned 16, which was how old Ryan was when his father died.

 "I think we have achieved a heck of a lot," Ryan said, noting that Republicans "did big things."

 But the GOP-controlled Congress was only able to pass a signature tax cut legislation.
-That's something Ryan has been focused on since he entered Congress in 1999.
-On the other hand, however, Republicans during his tenure were unable to repeal and replace the Affordable Care Act, advance the ball on entitlement reform or cut the deficit.
-In fact, it's only gone up.
-After the high-profile failure last year, Ryan described Obamacare as "the law of the land."
+That was something Ryan has been focused on since he entered Congress in 1999.
+On the other hand, Republicans during his tenure were unable to repeal and replace the Affordable Care Act, advance the ball on entitlement reform or cut the deficit.
+In fact, the deficit has only gone up.
+After a high-profile failure last year, Ryan described the Affordable Care Act, also known as Obamacare, as "the law of the land."

 And Congress is not expected to get much, if anything, else done this year before the midterms.